 Seasonal and responsibly-sourced food is the name of the game here, and the team go a long way to get their food from local suppliers and also promote the ‘meat is a treat’ mantra, so the menu is often largely vegetarian with a few fish dishes, although you’ll always find one or two meaty dishes to keep everyone happy.

-I popped in the other day after being told about the launch of their new summer menu – once I’d heard mention of Cornish hake with gnocchi you could see the cloud of dust left in my wake as I pounded the pavement over to the harbourside.
+I was invited in the other day after being told about the launch of their new summer menu – once I’d heard mention of Cornish hake with gnocchi you could see the cloud of dust left in my wake as I pounded the pavement over to the harbourside.

 The menu here is always nice and concise – a decent choice of options, but not so many that you get overwhelmed.